§ 5914 Rules; hearing; adoption.

 (j) The Board shall have the authority to hire a staff of independent reviewers and contract for services in carrying out the provisions of this section.

-(k) In the event that the Director of the Office of Management and Budget can demonstrate that sufficient funds are not available to fund the classification decisions rendered by this section, the effective date may be delayed until the beginning of the next fiscal year.
+(k) In the event that the Secretary can demonstrate that sufficient funds are not available to fund the classification decisions rendered by this section, the effective date may be delayed until the beginning of the next fiscal year.

 § 5916 Uniform pay plan; hazardous duty pay.